 In the Spotlight

-ADB funds activities in various sectors or for specific themes through loans and grants, financed from ordinary capital resources as well as special and trust funds.
+ADB funds activities in various sectors through loans and grants, financed from ordinary capital resources as well as special and trust funds.

 To create greater synergies, ADB partners with others to finance development projects in the region.